rajkumar-chauhan/documentation-repo/java/README.md

 -  [References](#References )

 ## Introduction
-Dynamic Application Security Testing (DAST) is a type of security testing that analyzes a running application to identify vulnerabilities.
-Unlike Static Application Security Testing (SAST), which examines source code, DAST tests the application from the outside by simulating attacks to uncover potential weaknesses.
-This method is particularly useful for detecting runtime issues such as authentication problems, server configuration errors, and vulnerabilities in third-party components.
+This documentation provides a detailed explanation about  DAST  for JAVA Based Applications like Introduction of DAST, Different tools to perform DAST, Advantages,  best practices and many details.Dynamic Application Security Testing (DAST) is a type of security testing that analyzes a running application to identify vulnerabilities.

 ## What is DAST?
 DAST is a black-box testing method used to evaluate the security of an application while it is in operation.
 By simulating real-world attack scenarios, DAST tools interact with the web application, much like a malicious user would, to find security vulnerabilities that could be exploited.
 DAST is generally used in the later stages of the development lifecycle, during the testing or deployment phases.
+Unlike Static Application Security Testing (SAST), which examines source code, DAST tests the application from the outside by simulating attacks to uncover potential weaknesses.

 ## Why DAST?
 Java applications, often used for enterprise-level applications, are susceptible to a wide range of security threats.
 DAST can help identify these threats by: